Cream of Celery, Potato and Cabbage Soup

 2 teaspoons sea salt

-In a large soup pot, sauté onion and garlic in oil and butter until soft.
+In a large soup pot, sauté onion and garlic in oil and butter for a couple of minutes then add spices and sauté until soft.
 Add broth and bring to a boil.
-Stir in potatoes, celery, celery and caraway seed.
-Cover and simmer for 15 minutes.
-Add cabbage and remaining spices and simmer for another 15 minutes.
+Stir in potatoes, celery and cabbage.
+Cover and simmer for 20 minutes.
+Add parsley and simmer 10 minutes longer.
 Puree soup mixture, reheat and adjust salt and pepper to taste.
-Add half and half, warm through and serve.
+Add cream, warm through and serve.
 Serves 12 people.

 Apium graveolens, commonly known as celery has been used in French, English, Italian, Greek and Mediterranean cuisines.
 It was grown as a vegetable for winter and early spring and used as a tonic that balances the contracting, salty diet of winter.
 Celery’s cooling thermal nature and sweet-bitter flavor benefits the stomach, spleen and pancreas and calms an aggravated liver.
 Celery also dries damp excess and reduces wind; cooling an overheated liver and making it beneficial in the treatment of inflammations.
 High in silicon it renews joints, bones, arteries, and all connective tissue.